mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/ml-model-mapping/_index.md

 2. Right-click on the module where you would like to add the mapping, and go to **Add other > ML model mapping**.
 3. Click **Import model** to import your ONNX file.

-For detailed information on working with machine learning models in Studio Pro, see [Integrate Machine Learning Models with ML Kit](/refguide/machine-learning-kit/).
+For detailed information on working with machine learning models in Studio Pro, see [Integrate Machine Learning Models](/refguide/machine-learning-kit/).